 Redundancy, renovation and restructuring: coping with chaos Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Know before you go: how to tour abroad ArtsHub talks to Polyglot Theatre and independent producers Nithya Nagarajan and Moira Finucane about the art and politics of touring.
 Busting procrastination (locked) Most artists feel the drag of procrastination at some point.
 Annabel Smith looks at ways to beat the negativity and self-doubt, and find new ways of supporting your mental health.
 Work travel hacks to keep you sane on the road (locked) Regularly travelling as part of your arts practice can quickly become hard work, so we spoke to artists and writers who do it regularly to see how they maintain their mental health on the road.
 Ground rules for good governance Because it can be a tricky thing, Kate Frykberg outlines her ground rules for boards working together in order to achieve positive and effective governance.
 (Premium content) Premium content Emma Clark Gratton Thursday 8 June, 2017 Working in an organisation going through a restructure or redevelopment can be a boon or a bust for your career.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
-Subscribe Now and join the British arts community today Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
+Join Now and join the British arts community today Image via Shutterstock.
+Member login Email address Password Forgot password?
 About the author Emma Clark Gratton is an ArtsHub staff writer.